Their duties include much more than just distributing the deceased person's assets.

-If you're the executor, you can get paid as soon as debts are paid, and before assets are distributed — but some states might require you get court approval first, por wait until probate has ended after closing the estate to receive compensation.
+If you're the executor, you can get paid as soon as debts are paid, and before assets are distributed — but some states might require you get court approval first, or wait until probate has ended after closing the estate to receive compensation.

-While an inheritance is usually not subject to income tax, any compensation received from acting as the executor must be filed as income on your tax return.
+Any compensation received from acting as the executor must be filed as income on your tax return.

 Broadly speaking, the executor cannot do anything against his fiduciary duties to the estate, like taking everything for himself or herself.

 Sign an unsigned will on the testator’s behalf

 Perform any duties without first being appointed by the court (by obtaining letters testamentary)

 Make changes to the will, including renaming beneficiaries

 Prevent or stop beneficiaries or potential heirs from contesting the will